 How to Use a Vibration Plate

+Want to learn how to use a vibration plate?
 Here’s a safe routine I teach beginners:

 - Stand on the platform with soft knees and tall posture.